Endermanbugzjfc/PacketLoggerGophertunnel/README.md

     Send = "5s"
 ```
 ## Show Packet Type
 A whitelist of key phrases.
 If the fully qualified type name of a packet (`*packet.PacketTypeName`) contains any key phrases, its raw content will be visualised into TOML and then dumped to the console (if there is no error during the visualisation process).
-Reason: [https://www.techtarget.com/whatis/definition/second-s-or-sec](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 I planned to upgrade this to expression-matching in the future.

 ## Report Hidden Packet Count Delay
 The gap period between every hidden packet count report fire.
 The `s` in default duration stands for second.
+You wondering why? [https://www.techtarget.com/whatis/definition/second-s-or-sec](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Setting a report's delay to zero will disable that it.